ebakunin/skeleton-placeholder/README.md

 # skeleton-styling
-Simple animated CSS styling for element skeletons
+Simple animated CSS for element skeletons.

+See *skeleton.css* for the CSS and *example.html* for the code in action.